-Department of Physics University of New Hampshire Prof. J. Raeder, J.Raeder@unh.edu PHYS 942 August 29, 2016
+Department of Physics University of New Hampshire Prof. J. Raeder, J.Raeder@unh.edu PHYS 942 September 5, 2018

-Names (≤ 3 , write clearly):
+Names (\leq 3, write clearly):

-Due: Friday, September 9, hand in at the final.
+Due: Friday, September 14, at the lecture.
 Show all your steps!

-- 1. (20 points) The "Northern Pass Project" is a proposal to build a power line from the Canadian border to southern NH in order to supply cheap Canadian hydro-electric power to New England.
-The line would be 400 km long with a capacity of 1200 MW.
+- (20 points) The "Northern Pass Project" is a (controversial) proposal to build a power line from the Canadian border to southern NH in order to supply cheap Canadian hydroelectric power to New England.
+The line would be 192 miles long with a capacity of 1090 MW delivered power.
 For simplicity assume DC running over 12 aluminum wires of 25 mm (1 inch) diameter. - (a) How large are the transmission losses depending on the line voltage, with typical voltages of 55 kV, 110 kV, 220 kV, 380 kV, 500 kV, and 765 kV?
-Create a plot of power loss versus line voltage for voltages from 50 kV to 1 MV. - (b) Assuming that building the line cost \$500M plus \$1M per kV line voltage (because higher voltage means higher towers, longer insulators, bigger transformers), that each MWh lost costs \$80, and that financing costs are 12% of the capital.
+Create a plot of power loss versus line voltage for voltages from 50 kV to 1 MV. - (b) Assuming that building the line costs \$500M plus \$1M per kV line voltage (because higher voltage means higher towers, longer insulators, bigger transformers), that each MWh lost costs \$80, and that financing costs are 12% of the capital.
+Assume the financing is done with a balloon loan, i.e., no amortization and the loan is paid back in full at the end of the term.
 For a life time of 10 years, what is the most economical voltage?
 Plot cost versus voltage. - (c) How much Al is needed? - (d) Just considering the most economical voltage, would it make financial sense to replace the aluminum (\$2/kg) with the same mass of copper (\$8/kg)? - 2.
 (20 points) Show that $S_1 = \Phi J$ instead of the "classical" Poynting vector in the quasi-static limit (i.e., when the displacement current can be neglected, corresponding to $L/c \ll T$) also satisfies Poynting's theorem.
 Here, Φ is the electric potential and J is the current density. - 3.
 (20 points) Consider an infinite wire of radius a running along the z-axis and carrying a current I. - (a) Calculate the Poynting vector inside and outside the wire and show that the energy flow into the wire equals the Ohmic dissipation in the wire. - (b) Repeat the calculation for S_1 defined above.
 Why is there a difference?